gdsge/gdsge.github.io/_sources/example/safe_assets/safe_assets.rst.txt

     :linenos:
     :language: GDSGE

-There is not too much new about the usage of the toolbox if you already came from examples :ref:`Heaton and Lucas (1996) <HL1996>` and
+There is not too much new about the usage of the toolbox if you already saw examples :ref:`Heaton and Lucas (1996) <HL1996>` and
 :ref:`Guvenen (2009) <Guvenen2009>`.
 There are some transformations worth mentioning which facilitate solving the model.